 Systems Involved with Balance

 Our brain is constantly receiving and analyzing information from our body systems to help maintain our balance.
 Here is a brief overview of the three main systems involved.
-Somatosensory is the information from joints and body positioning makes up 70%.
-Vestibular is the information from fluid movement in the inner ear makes up 20%.
+Somatosensory is the information from joints and body positioning and makes up 70%.
+Vestibular is the information from fluid movement in the inner ear and makes up 20%.
 Vision is the final 10% of our balance.